 Your eye care professional has to give you a copy of your prescription — whether you ask for it or not.
 It’s the law.
 For glasses, they must give you a copy after you get an eye exam that includes a refraction, and before they offer to sell you eyeglasses.
 For contact lenses, they have to give you a copy after your fitting is complete (which may require two visits).
-It’s the law.

 To get your prescription, know that your eye care professional

 - can’t make you pay an extra fee

-- may not say you have to buy eyeglasses or contact lenses
+- can’t say you have to buy eyeglasses or contact lenses

 - can’t tell you to sign a waiver or release